jhustata/book/jjj.md

 ![](agedist.png)

-Here's the script that produced them but you have to do some debugging before it works.
+Below's the script that produced them but you have to do some debugging before it works.
 There's no free lunch today!

 I'd like to invoke the [metaphor](https://jhustata.github.io/book/_downloads/785b3e7ec96641cdff07100d6b7131b3/metaphor.png) of gene activation, which is analogous to `if macro {`, `else if macro {`, and `else {`.
 Although below we have Stata code-blocks rather than genetic code, the metaphor is apt.
 What happens `upstream` in one code-block may affect the expression of another `downstream` code-block for a given process, but in a dofile as compared to a given biological process.